mmmirrra/mmmirrra.github.io/_posts/2024-03-17-Algorithm-analysis.markdown

 - Factors affecting running time
   - Input Size
     - "Size of data input", "Number of object the problem is trying to resolve"
-      - For example : the number of list elements, the size of the matrix, the number of vertices in the graph, etc.
+      - Example : the number of list elements, the size of the matrix, the number of vertices in the graph, etc.
   - Status of input data

 #### The larger the input size n, the more time it takes to running